Organised chaos: Why BJP is encouraging multiple chief minister claimants in Haryana

 Explained Haryana-based journalist Mandeep Punia, editor of the independent media outlet Gaon Savera, “The BJP is tolerating such public declarations in order to attract more votes.”

 Punia drew attention to Union Home Minister Amit Shah’s recent campaign speech in the Loharu constituency of Bhiwani in favour of the BJP candidate JP Dalal, who was the finance minister in the outgoing state government.
-Shah had told the crowd twice that if they “send JP Dalal to Chandigarh” – the capital of Haryana – “as a legislator, the BJP will make him a bara adami” – a big or important person.
+Shah had told the crowd twice that if they “send JP Dalal to Chandigarh” – the capital of Haryana – “as a legislator, the BJP will make him a bada aadmi” – a big or important person.

 “This was a signal that they would make Dalal the chief minister,” said Punia.
 “What other post is bigger than the finance ministry that Dalal already held?”